 - Bed bugs love travelling almost as much as you do.
 They or their eggs will happily hitch a ride in your clothes or on your backpack, and then hop off when they reach somewhere new and exciting with fresh fields of blood filled meat to suck on.
-This makes eradicating them a mite tricky in a well visited bed!
+This makes eradicating them a bit tricky in a well visited bed!

-How to know if you’ve been bitten
+How to know if you’ve been bitten by bed bugs

 People react to bed bug bites, like any other bites, in different ways.
 You may have been munched upon countless times, and have absolutely nothing to show for it, or you may come up in horrific pustules, blisters, or bumps that look just like mosquito bites.
 Diagnosis can be tricky!
 Additionally, for some reason, elderly people barely react at all.

 The easiest way to tell though is the classic line pattern that the bed bug leaves behind.
 This will be a nice straight line of red bumps, that looks like something has methodically chewed you up.
 And that would be because something has methodically chewed you up!

 Often this will be a line of three bumps, sometimes more, depending on a variety of factors, including whether or not the bug was disturbed during the meal, or if the bug didn’t quite find what it was looking for on the first, second, third.. or.. well, you get the idea.